Post-Professional Transitional Program for

 - Courses are fully online.

-- The program can be completed in one to three years.
+- The program can be completed in two to three years.

-- A minimum of 13 credits is required of all students.
+- A minimum of 18 credits is required of all students.
+(The typical range is 18-22 credits.)

 - The program is affordable and competitively priced.